cjmayo/ntp/doc/source/select.rst

 candidate with a correctness interval that contains no points in the intersection interval is a falseticker.

+.. _correctness-fig:

 .. figure:: pic/flt3.png
   :align: center

-  Figure 1.
   Intersection Interval

-Figure 1 shows correctness intervals for each of four candidates A, B, C and D. We need to find the maximum number of candidates that contain points in common.
+:numref:`correctness-fig` shows correctness intervals for each of four candidates A, B, C and D.
+We need to find the maximum number of candidates that contain points in common.
 The result is the interval labeled DTSS.
 In the figure there are three truechimers A, B and C, and one falseticker D. In DTSS any point in the intersection interval can represent the true time;